tretapey/raisincss/README.md

 @import "https://cdn.jsdelivr.net/gh/tretapey/raisincss@1.0.1/raisin.min.css";
 ```

+or install it via npm:

+`npm install raisincss --save` or `yarn add raisincss`

 Also, you can download the file `raisin.min.css` (or an uncompressed version `raisin.css`) directly from this repo and add it manually.

 If you want to customize for your own use feel free to fork or download this repo, the `.scss` files has everything you need.